BDC Hamburger Icon

 People who work from home may experience the following benefits:

-1. Working from home offers greater schedule flexibility.
-One of the biggest benefits of working from home is making your own schedule instead of adjusting to a preset office schedule.
-You can structure your day to accommodate your workload and meetings along with nonwork obligations like medical appointments and childcare.
+• Schedule flexibility: One of the biggest benefits of working from home is that employees can make their own schedules instead of adjusting to a preset office schedule.
+They can structure their day to accommodate their workload and meetings along with nonwork obligations, like medical appointments and child care.

-2. There’s no commute when you work from home.
-With the average American spending 239 hours and $8,466 commuting in 2022, according to List With Clever, it’s clear that losing the commute is a significant WFH benefit.
-Eliminating the commute can also decrease stress and save money on gas or public transportation.
+• No stressful commute: Americans spend 239 hours and $8,466 commuting annually, on average, according to Bankrate’s Average Cost of Commuting 2023 report, so it’s clear that losing the commute is a significant WFH benefit.
+Eliminating the commute can also decrease employees’ stress and help them save money on gas or public transportation.

-3. Working from home can increase productivity.
-Working from home increases productivity for many workers because of personalized schedules and fewer distractions.
-WFH employees can take breaks as needed, reducing stress and combating employee burnout.
+• Increased productivity: Working from home can increase productivity for many workers because of personalized scheduling and fewer distractions.
+WFH employees can take breaks as needed, thereby reducing stress and combating employee burnout.

-6. Working from home can improve communication skills.
-Working from home means adapting to new communication channels and improving written, verbal and virtual communication skills.
-Additionally, remote workers must communicate meticulously across every medium to avoid misunderstandings.
+• Better communication skills: Working from home means adapting to new communication channels and improving written, verbal and virtual communication skills.
+Additionally, remote workers must learn to communicate meticulously across every medium to avoid misunderstandings.

 With the best remote PC access software, WFH employees can collaborate with the IT team to solve tech issues remotely.

 Working from home brings many benefits to employees and companies, but transitioning to a long-term WFH situation shouldn’t be undertaken lightly.
-Employers must create a communication and support infrastructure that supports their WFH employees and sets them up for success.
-Workers must take time to organize their schedules and setups so that they improve their work-life balance, not damage it.
+Employers must create a communication and support infrastructure that bolsters their WFH employees and sets them up for success.
+Workers must take time to organize their schedules and setups to improve their work-life balance, not damage it.

 Remote work is here to stay.
-Be aware of its pitfalls and take steps to create a situation that enriches your life while keeping your career on track.
+Be aware of its potential pitfalls, and take steps to create a situation that enriches both your business’s operations and your employees’ lives.

 BDC Logo